renecartaya/Design-of-Experiments-basic-tools-set/README.md

 # Design-of-Experiments-basic-tools-set

-Repository of statistical tools for Design of Experiments
+Repository of statistical tools for Design of Experiments.
+The current repository has been implemented using the interactive development environment Jupyterlab 3.2.1 under the Anaconda distribution.

 Important part of this repository is based in the python package pyDOE, according to the official webpage, this package is designed for its use for scientist, engineers, statistician to support optimal experimental designs.
 The Capabilities includes: